-Red is the fastest color to fade so you’ll probably need to top up your color quite often (maybe even every four weeks).
+Red is the fastest color to fade, so you’ll probably need to touch up your color quite often (maybe even every four weeks).
 But we do have some tips and tricks that can help you maximize your color and maintain your hair health.

-Healthy hair will help keep your red hair color longer, so use shampoos and conditioners specifically designed for color-treated hair.
+Having healthy hair will help keep your red hair color longer, so use color-safe shampoos and conditioners specifically designed for color-treated hair.
 A color-depositing shampoo can also do a great job of keeping your color vibrant.

 Remember to wash your hair in warm water instead of hot water.
 This helps keep your hair healthy by keeping the hair cuticle more sealed and smooth.

-A gloss is a great way to keep your red looking vibrant, shiny and fresh.
-Our Color Gloss range offers a salon inspired color boost that will keep your red vibrant for longer (while also conditioning your hair).
-Its super easy to use, you just need to squeeze the color out of the tube and apply it for up to 15 minutes.
+A gloss is a great way to keep your hair shiny, vibrant, and fresh.
+Our Color Gloss Up range offers a salon-inspired color boost that will help keep your red vibrant for longer (while also conditioning your hair).
+It's super easy to use, you just need to squeeze the color out of the tube and apply it for up to 15 minutes.
+And voila!

 We’d recommend using a gloss about two weeks after you’ve first colored your hair.